besok/db-data-generator/readme.md

 ### Notes:
 * if a field hasn't an annotation @Column with column name the generator takes column name from field name converting camel case to snake case.
+* if objects has a cycle(obj1 has obj2 field then obj2 has obj3 field then obj3 has obj1 field)
+one of that columns must be optional.

 ### Usage examples: